Rohini-232/Java-Code-Snippets/README.md

-Implement a program to add two numbers using function implement a program to convert a
+1. Implement a program to add two numbers using function
+2. Implement a program to convert a Binary Number to Decimal Number
+3.